 It might be easier for you to find smallmouth bass around the Midwestern part of the United States.
 Anglers find smallmouths around the northern ends of the Mississippi River and along the Great Lakes.
 You can also find them in the basins of the Hudson Bay in Canada.

 You could also find smallmouth bass at some lakes around the western end of the United States.
-In fact, Lake Powell and Lake Tahoe are among the best large lakes to find smallies.
+In fact, Lake Powell and Lake Tahoe are among the best large lakes to find smallies along with other fish such as trout, walleye, and pike.
 The key to smallmouth bass fishing is to look for areas where the conditions are warm and the water is moving well.

 It is easier to hook smallies where they are most likely to spawn.
 These fish are often at depths of about 20 to 30 feet, although they can get closer to the surface when it gets warmer.
 This is a depth where spawning often takes place at as it is easier for bass to see where they are going.
 Anything lower might be too dark and difficult for them to see through.

 Look at how well the water moves when you go smallmouth bass fishing.
 It is easier to find smallies in areas that the water is moving through.
 Smallies often stick around where the water flows quickly so they can wait for food to come to them.
 Look at a narrow section of a lake when finding smallies.
 Of course, you can always simplify things by using a top tier fish finder.

 Similar to other fish, It is easy for the water to move through such a section as food filters its way through the landscape.
 The water will pick up the food as it moves along.
 Check the mouth of rivers or creeks where water is more likely to flow along.
 The regular motion of water makes it easier for you to spot smallmouth bass, too.